PoisotLab/ms_betacov_mapping/README.md

 # Conclusion

+Bats are important reservoir hosts for different classes of microorganisms, many of which a threat to human health [@Letko2020BatVir; @VanBrussel2022ZooDis].
+Chiropterans emerged around 64 million years ago and are one of the most diverse mammalian orders, with an estimated richness of more than 1400 species [@Peixoto2018SynEco; @Simmons2020BatSpe].
+They exhibit a broad variety of habitat use, behaviour, and feeding strategies, putting them at key positions in the delivery and provisioning of several ecosystem services, tied to important ecosystem-derived benefits to human [@Kasso2013EcoEco].
+For example, bats are an essential component of many seed-dispersal networks [@Mello2011MisPar].
+Over two-thirds of bats are know to be either obligate or facultative insectivores, therefore actively contributing for agricultural pest control [@Voigt2016BatAnt;
+@Williams-Guillen2008BatLim], and vectors of pathogens that put a risk on human health [@Gonsalves2013MosCon; @Gonsalves2013MosInf].
+Because bats are globally distributed and have a long evolutionary history, phylogeographic and biogeographic approaches are required to shed light on the contemporary distribution of coevolutionary processes between bats and the pathogens they host.
+Not all areas in which bats, viruses, and human are co-occuring are facing a risk of spillover towards human populations, and the areas in which this risk exist may not be facing risks of the same nature and magnitude.

 RELOCATE: Indeed, it only assumes the action of well described evolutionary mechanisms.
 The benefit of this approach is to provide the potential for a more dynamic and